FRANCIS HOWELL NORTH HIGH STUDENT MEDIA EDITORIAL POLICY

-- Editor-In-Chief(s) must be present at all meetings in which a bid is being discussed or is scheduled to be discussed.
+- Editor(s)-in-Chief must be present at all meetings in which a bid is being discussed or is scheduled to be discussed.

-- The Adviser must be present for meetings in which the final decision of bid acceptance is to be determined.
+- The Adviser and Editorial Board representation must be present for meetings in which the final decision of bid acceptance is to be determined.

 - At least three written bids need be submitted (presentations are optional.)

 - The Editorial Board will determine what criteria will be considered when determining whether or not a bid will be accepted.